-Ofgem has considered this proposal under each of the relevant code objectives and its statutory duties and is of the view that earlier receipt of information by the shipper will promote the efficient and economic operation by the licensee of its pipeline system and will underpin the efficient discharge of its obligations under the licence.
-In addition, earlier update of records and of CSAQ will lead to more accurate RbD reconciliation, which will facilitate competition between shippers and between suppliers.
+Ofgem has considered this proposal under each of the relevant code objectives and its statutory duties and is of the view that the introduction of a 14 day rule would underpin the efficient discharge of its obligations under the licence.
+In addition, earlier update of records and of CSAQ will lead to more accurate RbD reconciliation, which should facilitate competition between shippers and between suppliers.